BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 - In the Glue Console select the **Jobs** section in the left navigation panel'
 - Click on the _Add job_ button;
 - specify a name (preferably **TABLE-NAME-1-job**) in the name field, then select the _"glue-processor-role"_;
+- select Type: **Spark**
 - select the option "_A new script to be authored by you_";
 - Provide a script name (preferably **TABLE-NAME-1-job-script.py**)
-- Tick the checkbox for "_Job Metrics_", under **Monitoring Options** and hit **Next**;
+- Tick the checkbox for "_Job Metrics_", under **Monitoring Options** and DO NOT hit **Next** yet;
 - Under "Security configuration, script libraries, and job parameters (optional)", set **Maximum capacity** as 20.
 This determines the number of processing units to be used for the job.
 Higher numbers result in faster processing times but incur higher costs.
-This should be determined according to data size, data type etc. (further info can be found in [Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/add-job.html).)
+This should be determined according to data size, data type etc. (further info can be found in [Glue documentation](https://docs.aws.amazon.com/glue/latest/dg/add-job.html).) - hit **Next**
 - click **Next**, then **Save job and edit script**.
 You will be redirected to script editor.
 - Paste the following code to the editor. **DONT FORGET TO PUT IN YOUR INPUT AND OUTPUT FOLDER LOCATIONS.**